What is the SameSite cookie attribute?

 It’s important to note that Heap tracking code uses first-party cookies set by your domain.
-So in the majority of cases, the default value SameSite=Lax will not have any impact on your Heap tracking, since the cookie is not transmitted cross-site.
+In most cases, the default value SameSite=Lax won’t have any impact on your Heap tracking, since the cookie isn’t transmitted cross-site.

-Furthermore, Heap has taken the extra step of setting SameSite=None where it can be supported (SameSite=None can only be used in secure context ie. over HTTPS).
+Furthermore, Heap has taken the extra step of setting SameSite=None where it can be supported (SameSite=None can only be used in a secure context, ex. over HTTPS).

-However, if you are not using HTTPs and are loading Heap differently (this scenario doesn’t apply to most users), you might see an impact.
+However, if you aren’t using HTTPs and are loading Heap differently (this scenario doesn’t apply to most users), you might see an impact.
 Especially if you are: